-#7551 -- Sexual Harassment of Students #8130 -- Equal Educational Opportunities
+#8130 -- Equal Educational Opportunities

 SUBJECT: TITLE IX AND SEX DISCRIMINATION

 The District is committed to creating and maintaining education programs and activities which are free from discrimination and harassment.
 This policy addresses complaints of sex discrimination, including sexual harassment, made under Title IX of the Education Amendments Act of 1972 and its implementing regulations (Title IX).
 It is just one component of the District's overall commitment to maintaining a discrimination and harassment-free educational and work environment.